Rebuilding 327 Heads

 install o-rings on 327 valves

-Some who don't understand this design will use the O-ring but discard the metal shield as unneeded weight.
+Some who don't understand this design will use the O-ring, but discard the metal shield as unnecessary weight.
 The shield was intended to direct oil onto the valve spring and away from the stem.
 Taking away the shield renders the o-ring useless.

 Note: when reinstalling, do not put the O-ring on the valve before the metal shield.
 This will push the O-ring down the stem of the valve and do nothing to help oil control.